Wednesday, November 22, 2017

 In the very next scene, Bob has arrived in Rockford after being discharged from from the army.
 This literally happens thirty seconds right after Betty received her telegram that I was sure that this was a dream sequence and Dottie was imaging her husband was with her, after hearing the horrible news about Betty's husband, but no, after a few minutes, I realized that this was reality.
 This is around the time where the Peaches lose a few of their players.
 Obviously Betty doesn't come back after losing her husband.
 Dottie decides to leave when her husband returns because she wants to starts a family with him.
 Despite her looks, even Marla finds love and marries a man she met at a club all the players snuck out to one night and marries him shortly after.

 Because of the Hinson sister's rivalry, Kit has been traded to the Racine Belles (yeah, female sports teams sure had some wimpy names).
 Wearing skirts comes in handy for them because their motto is "Dirt in the skirt".
 Dottie has decided to play until the end of the season so she is playing against her sister when the Peaches and the Belles are playing against each other in a game that will determine the champion.
-Dottie gives the pitcher advice since she knows her sister and Kit misses the first two, but hits a home run.
+Dottie gives the pitcher advice since she knows her sister and Kit missed the first two, but hits a home run.
 Dottie had caught the ball, but dropped it, declaring Kit safe.

 The movie starts and ends in "present day" 1992 where Dottie is going to visit an exhibition of the AAGPBL at the Baseball Hall of Fame.
 At first I thought it was Geena Davis in old age makeup, because that was certainly her voice I was hearing, but it didn't quite look like her.
 I found out they got older actresses to play elder Dottie and Kit, but had Geena Davis and Lori Petty do the voiceovers, which was very odd.
 The young boy who used to be a nuisance is now a middle aged man and comes to pay his respects to the team and tells the others that his mother has died.
-We also learn that Jimmy has also in 1987.
+We also learn that Jimmy has also died in 1987.

 The movie ends with Madonna's "This Used to Be My Playground" playing over the credits.
 I was familiar with that song, but I had no idea it was used in the movie.
 It's a bit of a downer song for it: "This used to be my playground, this used to be my childhood dream.
 This used to be the place I ran to whenever I was in need of a friend....why did it have to end?"
 Yeah, pretty dreary lyrics!
 They could have at least changed the title to "This Used to Be My Ball Field."